Tsunami bomb

 The tsunami bomb was an attempt during World War II to develop a tectonic weapon that could create destructive tsunamis.
-The project commenced after US Navy officer E.A.
+The project commenced after United States Navy officer E.A.
 Gibson noticed small waves generated by explosions used to clear coral reefs.
-The idea was developed by the United States and New Zealand military in a programme code named Project Seal.
+The idea was developed by the United States and New Zealand military in a program code named Project Seal.
 The weapons concept was deemed feasible, but the weapons themselves were never fully developed or used.
+While perhaps technically feasible, the same nuclear yield deployed instead as an airburst would be expected to be far more devastating.

-A related concept, the bouncing bomb was developed and used in World War II, to be dropped into water as a means to destroy German dams and cause loss of industrial capacity and widespread flooding.
+A related concept, the bouncing bomb, was developed and used in World War II to be dropped into water as a means to destroy German dams and cause loss of industrial capacity and widespread flooding.

 Testing and development

 Tests were conducted by Professor Thomas Leech, of the University of Auckland, in Whangaparaoa off the coast of Auckland and off New Caledonia between 1944 and 1945.
 British and US defence chiefs were eager to see it developed, and it was considered potentially as important as the atomic bomb.
 It was expected to cause massive damage to coastal cities or coastal defences.

 The weapon was only tested using small explosions and never on a full scale.
 3,700 test explosions were conducted over a seven-month period.
 The tests revealed that a single explosion would not produce a tsunami, but concluded that a line of 2000000 kg of explosives about 8 km off the coast could create a destructive wave.

 Details of the experiments codenamed "Project Seal" were released to the public by the Ministry of Foreign Affairs and Trade in 1999 and are available at Archives New Zealand in Wellington and at the Scripps Institution of Oceanography Archives in San Diego, California.

 A 1968 research report sponsored by the US Office of Naval Research addressed this hypothesis of coastal damage due to large explosion-generated waves, and found theoretical and experimental evidence showing it to be relatively inefficient in wave-making potential, with most wave energy dissipated by breaking on the continental shelf before reaching the shore.

 Analysis of the declassified documents in 1999 by the University of Waikato suggested the weapon would be viable.

 No specific targets for the weapon were identified, but in 2013 New Zealand broadcaster and author Ray Waru suggested coastal fortifications in Japan ahead of an invasion of the Japanese home islands.

 Egyptian magazine Al-Osboa claimed that the 2004 Indian Ocean earthquake and tsunami was intentionally caused by a nuclear weapon detonated in a strategic position under the ocean.